Automation & What That Means for Fleet Managers

 This could be in the form of a system that generates automated reports for the fleet manager, to inform of the amount of expenditure used on fuel, and automatically reports on Vehicle and Driver efficiency, more specifically, the FT4000 Fuel Monitoring System from Fueltek.

-The FT4000 Fuel Monitoring System can work in conjunction with TankWatch which is a bulk fuel tank management system that helps managers by providing accurate information on current stock, available tank capacity (ullage), stock movements, deliveries and throughputs, making it easy to assess any problem areas with pump throughputs and tank stock movements and reconcile the differences.
+The FT4000 Fuel Monitoring System can work in conjunction with TankWatch which is a bulk fuel tank monitoring system that helps managers by providing accurate information on current stock, available tank capacity (ullage), stock movements, deliveries and throughputs, making it easy to assess any problem areas with pump throughputs and tank stock movements and reconcile the differences.

 With the high cost of road fuel, all transport operators are under great pressure to manage fuel resources more efficiently and be more environmentally friendly – this can be achieved successfully through automation.